by Pastor Tim Burt

 The second was Paul’s comments about his friend Timothy in Philippians 2:20-21 NIV, “I have no one else like Timothy, who takes a genuine interest in your welfare.
 For everyone looks out for his own interests, not those of Jesus Christ.”
-I sincerely cared for people and wanted to help them with no strings attached and with no motivations for get-backs—just because God loved them!
+I sincerely cared for people and wanted to love and help them with no strings attached and with no motivations for get-backs—just because God loved them!
 It’s like I craved to be this person Paul described.
 (And not just because my name was Timothy!)

 The fourth verse was Psalm 75:6 (NKJV) “For exaltation (promotion) comes neither from the east Nor from the west nor from the south.”
-God shaped my heart to despise self-promotion and instead taught me to believe my character and the fruit of my efforts would speak for themselves and bring promotion —if I was deserving of it.
+God shaped my heart to despise self-promotion and instead taught me to believe my character and the fruit of my efforts would speak for themselves and bring promotion—if I was deserving of it.
 Because of this, over the years, if I wasn’t promoted, I only pointed the finger at myself and blamed no one else.
 I’d only work harder and more diligently.
 I tried to never blame anyone else because these were more than just words to me.
 They were a covenant promise from God.
 Proverbs 18:16 NKJV, says “A man’s gift makes room for him, and brings him before great men.”
 If I worked the gifts and abilities God gave me, they would bring promotion.
 No man could hold back what God promised would be mine.
 It was my responsibility to work hard and receive His help and grace in every step.
 God would take care of the promotion!

 I didn’t know what my career was to be.
 But I did know who I wanted to be.
 I wanted to be a great husband, the best father, a person God and others could count on, the person who took a genuine interest in the welfare of others, and a faithful and diligent worker.
 Those things were etched in my heart.
 They were clear so that I could run with them.
 In the pursuit of my different endeavors through life, these core values were instrumental in shaping me and what helped lead me through life and God’s plan.
 They also helped keep me rightly motivated and focused.
 They brought me to where I presently am today.